Your career in Criminology

 Students in the Master of Criminology (Professional) program are taught by leading industry professionals, with a wealth of knowledge.
 Our Academics continue to actively work on cases, conduct regular research and are often featured in local publications.
 These attributes allow students to be immersed in criminology and learn first-hand from professional’s active in the industry.
 Students are equipped with the necessary skills and knowledge to pursue a career in criminology.

 The Master of Criminology (Professional) is delivered in intensive mode.
 Intensive Mode Delivery is a compact and time efficient way to complete a postgraduate qualification with minimal impact on professional and personal lifestyles.
 Subjects are generally delivered in either standard intensive or mixed mode.
-Standard Intensive delivery is generally scheduled over two weekends during the semester with two sets of three-day sessions per subject, usually scheduled Thursday to Saturday (approximately six to eight contact hours per day) with a break of four or five weeks between session one and session two of each subject.
+Standard Intensive delivery is generally scheduled over two sets of three-day sessions per subject.
 Mixed mode subjects will include a mixture of compulsory online activities and on-campus workshops.
 International students are required to be on campus every week.
 This mode of delivery will not impact the duration of the degree length.

 - Learn from leading industry professionals with a wealth of knowledge